 What does that mean?

-Let’s take a simple example of flipping a coin.
+Take the simple example of flipping a coin.
 Theoretically, you have a 50/50 chance of landing on a certain side.

 Central Limit Theorem

 While the Law of Large Numbers states that when a sample size tends to infinity, the sample mean equals the population mean.
-Central Limit Theorem (CLT) states that when sample size gets close to a theoretical point of infinity, the sample mean will be normally distributed.
+Central Limit Theorem (CLT) states that when the sample size gets close to a theoretical point of infinity, the sample mean will be normally distributed.

 CLT is concerned with the sampling distribution of the mean or average.